-Whether you're used to teaching with tech or not, transitioning to virtual learning is a big undertaking.
+Whether you're used to teaching with tech or not, transitioning to distance learning is a big undertaking.
 So many variables will determine your specific needs -- from your students' ages and access to technology, to the goals and expectations your school district has outlined for you.

 While you're ultimately going to know which tools are best for you and your students, we're here to provide inspiration and support.
 We have thousands of reviews that dig into the pros, cons, and "how-tos" of each app, website, and game.
 To make sifting through these reviews easier, we've put together this collection of our most relevant Top Picks lists.

-Getting Ready for Virtual Learning
+Getting Ready for Distance Learning